UTA, UT Southwestern researchers’ findings challenge current approach to rare pediatric neurological disorder

 “Our data suggests that the single most important factor determining positive patient outcome is an early age of diagnosis, and also demonstrates that alternative dietary therapies can radically improve patient health over the long-term.”

-The results were published April 24 in JAMA Neurology in an article titled “Clinical Aspects of Glucose Transporter Type 1 Deficiency: Information from a Global Registry.”
-UTA’s Jianzhong Su, professor and chair of mathematics, and Jian Hao, a member of Su’s research team, were co-authors on the paper.
+The results were published today in JAMA Neurology in an article titled: “Clinical Aspects of Glucose Transporter Type 1 Deficiency: Information from a Global Registry.”
+UTA’s Jianzhong Su, professor and chair of mathematics, and Dr. Jian Hao, a member of Dr. Su’s research team, were co-authors on the paper.

 The research results reflected data from a registry of 181 patients located worldwide, for the period from Dec.
 1, 2013 to Dec.
 1, 2016.

 “We used several statistical methods tailored to address the age of onset of various forms of the disease, associated manifestations, natural history, treatment efficacy and diagnostic procedures,” Dr. Su said.